thoughtspot/thoughtspot.github.io/_admin/data-security/about-row-security.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Row level security (RLS) allows you to define which groups can see individual rows in a table, based on the values in one of its columns.
+This RLS feature can handle thousands of groups, and allows you to set up flexible rules that are self-maintaining.

 ## How RLS works